Aging in place: Resources in the community

-Naturally occurring retirement communities, also known as NORCS, are another source of support for older adults wishing to age in place.
+Naturally occurring retirement communities, also known as NORCs, are another source of support for older adults wishing to age in place.
 A NORC, though not built specifically for a certain age demographic, occurs where a congregation of residents 60 and older live cooperatively.
 Some offer recreational activities, preventative health and social services for the community.
 This model can be supported by local, state, and federal dollars as well as community businesses, neighborhood associations and private foundations.

 Technological changes

 In some cases, the caregivers of people who are aging in place seek to persuade them to adopt new technology, which may include learning new skills and changing their daily routine to incorporate the technology.
 As of 2014, there is research about how people aging in place try to use new technology when persuaded, but not much research about the extent to which they continue to use it after trying it for some time.
-Factors which contribute to the decision to try to technology are the anticipated benefits of the technology, the difficulty using it, the extent to which the user feels that harm will come from not using it, the availability of alternatives, support from others in their social circle, and their own personal attitudes and disposition.
+Factors which contribute to the decision to try to use technology are the anticipated benefits of the technology, the difficulty using it, the extent to which the user feels that harm will come from not using it, the availability of alternatives, support from others in their social circle, and their own personal attitudes and disposition.